 Prior to his appointment in Sag Harbor, Mr. Reynolds worked as an instrumental music teacher in the Brockton Public Schools in Massachusetts for three years.
 He directed the city’s first middle school band and created the city’s first elementary festival band for parades, school events and civic events.

-Mr. Reynolds holds memberships in the Association for Supervision and Curriculum Development, Stony Brook University’s chapter of Phi Delta Kappa, National Association for Music Education, New York State School Music Association, New York State Council of Administrators of Music Education and the Suffolk County Music Educators Association.
+Mr. Reynolds holds professional memberships in the National Art Education Association, New York State Art Teachers Association, Suffolk County Art Leaders Association, Association for Supervision and Curriculum Development, National Association for Music Education, New York State School Music Association, New York State Council of Administrators of Music Education and the Suffolk County Music Educators Association.

 The courses and performing groups of the Music Department are designed to meet the needs, interests and talents of all senior high school students.
 The courses present the students with opportunities to study music from a technical aspect, to learn to understand and appreciate music through listening, and to develop self-expression through participation in the various instrumental and choral performing groups.